When: December 6, 2025 @ 12:00 am

 Come be “out in the outdoors”!

 Fill out the form at the bottom of the page to register.
-Exact meeting location and time will be emailed to registered attendees in the days leading up to the event.
-Total distance covered during this event will be less than 2 miles along easy to moderate trails with little to no elevation gain.
-We will amble slowly and stop often to discuss the critters we hear and see (including non-avian delights like wildflowers.)
-Please bring water, plenty of layers, comfortable walking shoes, binoculars if you have them, and anything else you’ll need to stay comfortable outside during this event.
+We will meet in the morning near Bryson City; exact meeting location and time will be emailed to registered attendees in the days leading up to the event.
+Please bring water, warm layers, a mug, a pot with soil (optional), and anything else you need to be comfortable outside for the duration of this event.

 Email Skye at [email protected] with any questions.
 Please leave pets at home.
 This event is weather-dependent.